plone/training/theming/creating-customizing-templates.rst

 Create dynamic slider content in Plone
 **************************************

-We need a custom View in Plone to render our dynamic content for the slider.
+To render our dynamic content for the slider we need a custom view in Plone.
-They are different ways to create Views, for now we use a very simple template-only-view thru jbot and theming-plugins.
-The bobtemplates.plone skeleton has everything you need already on board.
+There are various ways to create Views.
+For now, we will use a very simple template-only-view via jbot and ``theming-plugins``.
+The ``bobtemplates.plone`` skeleton includes everything you need.

-The only think we need is adding a folder named ``views`` in our theme folder.
+The only thing we need to do, is to add a folder named ``views`` in our theme folder.
 Here we now create a template file named ``slider-images.pt``.

 .. code-block:: bash